Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Theory and Methods

+The ``two prior'' framework above (Nature and investigator) deserves elaboration.
+The frequentist MSE of the posterior mean is being averaged, when (Nature's) weighting over $\Theta_0$ in forming this average may differ from the (investigator's) weighting over $\Theta_0$ in determining the posterior given data.
+While not seen commonly, this approach has precedents.
+For instance, \citet{wang2002simulation} use the idea in a scheme to determine an appropriate sample size (using ``simulation'' and ``fitting'' in place of ``Nature'' and ``investigator'').
+Heuristically, we can think of the averaging with respect to $\pi_{N}$ as averaging across all the scenarios Nature {\em might} present to us.
+Or, in a game-theory spirit, we can think of Nature as choosing the true (but unrevealed) state of the world by drawing from $\pi_{N}$.
+A different slant is espoused in \citet{gugr2009statsci}, whereby a quantity like (\ref{AMSE}) reflects the long-run performance of a research lab tasked with investigating a sequence of {\em different} scientific relationships, with $\pi_{N}$ describing variation across these relationships.

-The Nature versus investigator prior framework embedded in (\ref{AMSE}) seems particularly applicable to quantifying the pros and cons of ``maybe'' assertions about identified sub-models.
-We can compute $AMSE(\pi_{N},\pi_{I})$ for the four combinations arising from $\pi_{I} \in \{\pi_{0},\pi_{MIX}\}$ and $\pi_{N} \in \{\pi_{0},\pi_{MIX}\}$.
+The two-prior approach can naturally quantify the pros and cons of asserting that perhaps an identified sub-model holds.
+Particularly, we can compute $AMSE(\pi_{N},\pi_{I})$ for the four combinations arising from $\pi_{I} \in \{\pi_{0},\pi_{MIX}\}$ and $\pi_{N} \in \{\pi_{0},\pi_{MIX}\}$.
 Necessarily, $AMSE(\pi_{MIX}, \pi_{MIX})$ is lower than (or possibly equal to) $AMSE(\pi_{MIX}, \pi_{0})$.
-The extent to which it is lower reflects the benefit of making ``maybe'' assertions in contexts where appropriate, since setting $\pi_{N}=\pi_{MIX}$ implies we are studying average-case performance across a mix of scenarios some with, and some without, one of the identifying restrictions being true.
+The extent to which it is lower reflects the benefit of making a maybe assertion in an appropriate context, since by setting $\pi_{N}=\pi_{MIX}$ we study average-case performance across a mix of scenarios, some with, and some without, one of the identifying restrictions being true.

-On the other hand, $AMSE(\pi_{0}, \pi_{MIX})$ is guaranteed to be higher than (or possibly equal to) $AMSE(\pi_{0}, \pi_{0})$, and the extent to which it is higher reflects the risk of inappropriately making ``maybe'' assertions.
-That is, across scenarios where none of the identifying restrictions hold, making the maybe assertions increases average-case MSE.
-So, if we regard invoking ``maybe'' restrictions in contexts where all the identified sub-models are {\em a priori} implausible as a form of cheating, then the extent to which $AMSE(\pi_{0}, \pi_{MIX})$ exceeds $AMSE(\pi_{0}, \pi_{0})$ is the extent to which cheating results in empirically worse estimation performance.
+Conversely, $AMSE(\pi_{0}, \pi_{MIX})$ is guaranteed to be higher than (or possibly equal to) $AMSE(\pi_{0}, \pi_{0})$, and the extent to which it is higher reflects the risk of inappropriately making a maybe assertion.
+That is, across scenarios where none of the identifying restrictions hold, making the maybe assertion increases average-case MSE.
+Asserting maybe in a context where all the identified sub-models are actually {\em a priori} implausible can be regarded as a form of cheating.
+Thus the extent to which $AMSE(\pi_{0}, \pi_{MIX})$ exceeds $AMSE(\pi_{0}, \pi_{0})$ quantifies the reduction in estimation performance resulting from such cheating.